| 2003 |

 | 2025 |

-Cryo-electron tomography of EHD2 filaments on tubulated liposomes shows EHD2 forms a highly curved membrane scaffold that stabilizes a tubular geometry with periodic undulations; the N-terminal sequence inserts into the membrane and acts as a spacer between adjacent filaments; in endothelial cells lacking EHD2, caveolar necks become narrower and elongated. |
+Cryo-electron tomography of EHD2 oligomerized on tubulated liposomes revealed that EHD2 forms filaments creating a highly curved membrane scaffold that stabilizes a tubular membrane geometry with undulations along the tube axis.
+The amino-terminal sequence facilitates this geometry by inserting into the membrane, acting as a spacer between adjacent filaments.
+In endothelial cells lacking EHD2, caveolar necks become narrower and elongated, providing a cellular correlate to the structural model. |

 High |